What is ACP?

 What are the fire classifications in your product?

-Aludecor has taken EN 13501-1 for flammability and resistance to fire, for reaction to fire on the complete system Aludecor has 2 hours ASTM E119 rating.
+Aludecor has taken EN 13501-1 for flammability and reaction to fire, for resistance to fire on the complete system Aludecor has 2 hours ASTM E119 rating.
 These ratings are in comparison to BS 476, ASTM E84, NFPA, DIN 4102 etc.

 What are the grades of aluminium used in manufacturing ACP?